-OWS Library: An excellent reference work for storytellers as there are ample source notes and contextual information, and permission was obtained from the original tellers for others to reuse their work.
+OWS Library: An excellent reference work for storytellers as there are ample source notes and contextual information.
+Permission was obtained from the original tellers for others to reuse their work.

 Corrie: Great collection of background information on Australian Aborigines, stories and pictures.